twilio-professional-services/flex-chat-aws-lex-integration-poc/README.md

 **This software is to be considered "sample code", a Type B Deliverable, and is delivered "as-is" to the user.
 Twilio bears no responsibility to support the use or implementation of this software.**

-## Supports Flex UI V1/Legacy Flex Chat using Programmable Chat

-**For Flex Conversations the general patterns will still apply but the studio trigger examples and API requests would need changing for Flex Conversations.
-See the 'other considerations' section for details**

 # Overview

-This repo describes a couple of options on how to integrate Flex WebChat into AWS Lex and provides POC code for Twilio serverless Functions, AWS Lambdas and a Studio Flow.
+This repo describes options on how to integrate Flex Chat into AWS Lex and provides POC code for Twilio serverless Functions, AWS Lambdas and a Studio Flow.

 After describing how to extend the AWS Lex 'Order Flowers' sample bot to include intent indicating 'Chat to Agent' we cover how to integrate the Twilio Flex WebChat widget with Lex.

 Option 1 uses a Studio Flow combined with Twilio Functions approach and option 2 describes setting a Flex Flow to point to a Twilio Function and bypassing Studio.

 Option 1 is self-contained within Twilio (Twilio Functions, Studio and Lex via AWS lex runtime sdk) whereas option 2 provides a more generic solution that splits the Programmable Chat Channel interaction implemented in Twilio and the Bot specific handling within AWS.

+Options 1 and 2 used Programmable Chat and option 3 describes an implementation using Flex Conversations.
+Option 3 would require the Flex UI version to be 2.x

 # AWS Lex OrderFlowers Bot Setup